-When using essential oils for health reasons, it’s important that the oils you use are extracted in the purest way possible.
+When using essential oils (learn about essential oils here) for health reasons, it’s important that the oils you use are extracted in the purest way possible.
 The purity of an oil is preserved when the oils are extracted by pressing and by steaming with purified water.
 Many cheap essential oils that you find in retail stores are extracted from plants by soaking the plants in various chemicals.
 The oil that is extracted is both diluted and altered by the presence of these chemicals.
 There is no regulation on the use of the phrase “100% pure” when it comes to essential oils.
 A bottle can carry that claim when the oils were extracted via chemicals or steam, or a combination of the two.
 So, when you are using oils for health reasons, make sure you know exactly how the oil is extracted.
 If you cannot find that information from the manufacturer, I would recommend not using that brand.

 As the weather in Texas changes constantly, I find myself most often in need of allergy relief.
 Below are my two favorite uses for essential oils for allergy relief – enjoy!

 Lavender Essential Oil for Allergy Relief